microsoft/Microsoft-Rocket-Video-Analytics-Platform/README.md

 	* Using Visual Studio: set VideoPipelineCore - Property - Debug - Application Arguments `<video_file/camera_url> <line_detection_config_file> <sampling_factor> <resolution_factor> <object_category>`.
 To run Rocket on the sample video, for example, arguments can be set to `sample.mp4 sample.txt 1 1 car`.
 	* Using Command Line (CMD or PowerShell): run `dotnet .\VideoPipelineCore.dll <video_file/camera_url> <line_detection_config_file> <sampling_factor> <resolution_factor> <object_category>` in `\src\VAP\VideoPipelineCore\bin\Debug\netcoreapp2.2`.
 For instance, `dotnet .\VideoPipelineCore.dll sample.mp4 sample.txt 1 1 car`.

+#### Build on Linux
+[Docker](https://www.docker.com/) is recommended to run Rocket on Linux.
+Below we use Ubuntu 16.04 as an example to walk through the steps of building Rocket docker image and run it with GPU acceleration.

+* **Prerequisites**
+	* Install .NET Core 2.2 SDK ([2.2.301](https://dotnet.microsoft.com/download/linux-package-manager/ubuntu16-04/sdk-2.2.301) is preferred).
+	* Install [docker-ce](https://docs.docker.com/install/linux/docker-ce/ubuntu/) (version 18.09.7 is preferred).
+	* Install NVIDIA driver based on your GPU model (e.g., 418.67 for Tesla GPU).
+	* Install [nvidia-docker2](https://github.com/NVIDIA/nvidia-docker).
+The NVIDIA Container Toolkit allows users to build and run GPU accelerated Docker containers.

+* **Build docker image on Linux**
+	* Pull base docker image with CUDA toolkit and OpenCV.
+This image is needed to build Rocket docker image.
+		* [Login]((https://docs.docker.com/engine/reference/commandline/login/)) to Docker Hub.
+[Docker Hub](https://hub.docker.com/) is a public library and community for container images.
+		* Run `docker pull ycshu086/ubuntu-dotnetcore-opencv-opencvsharp-cuda-cudnn`.
+	* Git clone [docker branch](https://github.com/microsoft/Microsoft-Rocket-Video-Analytics-Platform/tree/docker/) for source code to dockerize Rocket on Linux.
+	* [Create line configuration file(s)](#prepare-video-feeds-and-line-configuration) inside `\cfg`.
+If you are running Rocket on a pre-recorded video, please also copy the video file into `\media`.
+	* (Optional) Update `\src\VAP\VideoPipelineCore\App.Config` to set proper parameters for database and Azure Machine Learning service connection.
+	* Run `sudo chmod 744 Config.sh` and `sudo ./Config.sh` before the first time you build Rocket image to download pre-compiled TensorFlow binaries.
+	* Run `docker build` to [build](https://docs.docker.com/engine/reference/commandline/build/) Rocket image using `Dockerfile.VAP`.
+	`docker build -t <repository>/<image>:<version> -f Dockerfile.VAP .`
+	* (Optional) Push Rocket image to your repository if you need to run it somewhere else.
+	`docker push -t <repository>/<image>:<version>`

+* **Run Rocket image on Linux**
+	* Pull Rocket docker image you built if it is not on the local machine.
+You can use `docker images` to check existing images.
+`docker pull -t <repository>/<image>:<version>`
+	We have also pre-built a Rocket docker image from [docker branch](https://github.com/microsoft/Microsoft-Rocket-Video-Analytics-Platform/tree/docker/) with only local processing (BGS early filtering + TensorFlow Fast RCNN).
+To pull this image, run
+`docker pull ycshu086/rocket-sample-edgeonly:0.1`
+	* Mount volume into the container and run Rocket image with NVIDIA GPU.
+`docker run --runtime=nvidia -v <local directory>:/app/output <repository>/<image>:<version> sample.mp4 sample.txt 1 1 car`

 ### Step 3: Results
-Output images are generated in folders in `\src\VAP\VideoPipelineCore\bin\`.
+Output images are generated in folders in `\src\VAP\VideoPipelineCore\bin\` (Windows), or the local directory you mount during `docker run` on Linux.
 Results from different modules are sent to different directories (e.g., `output_bgsline` for background subtraction-based detector) whereas `output_all` has images from all modules.
 Name of each file consists of frame ID, module name, and confidence score.
 Below are few sample results from running pipeline 3 and pipeline 5 on `sample.mp4`.
 You should also see results printed in console during running.
 <img src="https://xaiwzw.dm.files.1drv.com/y4mEvHlKolV_qDdm08IWsk9r3vyecfb1cyu1wYgZ1s5YUQ8Fi9o-_zMzUpxTI_7SlGaRyngn3ScbGSPUXjEcHqeqLN129dVBW2Yja8MdpZW5Tv497MQwPzxhqBZrKkniFxj9-_KkrYL3PUXDkyubagosUHoQpu6pv41ZoMps7lEnsE8ToQtod7TcOTaklkq5sQ0srSy3907Zcwql_I7CdQ_mg?width=1280&height=720&cropmode=none" alt="output" width="1280">
 The above illustration on pipeline 3 shows that at frame 2679, background subtraction detected an object, tiny Yolo DNN confirmed it was a car with a confidence of 0.24, and heavy Yolo v3 confirmed it with a confidence of 0.92.
 Likewise, for pipeline 5 where the TensorFlow FastRNN model had a confidence of 0.55 and AzureML (in the cloud) came back with a confidence of 0.76 for the same object.